thomashoneyman/real-world-pact/01-faucet-contract/yaml/README.md

 ### Deploy the faucet contract

 Before you make requests to the faucet contract it must be deployed.
 There are request files for [funding the faucet account](./send/fund-faucet-account.yaml) and then using it to [deploy the faucet contract](./send/deploy-faucet-contract.yaml).
 You could execute these transactions yourself, but there is also a [run-deploy-contract.js](../run-deploy-contract.js) script that will take care of these steps for you.
+(If you're using the Nix shell, you can run `faucet-deploy` to deploy the contract.)

 With the faucet contract deployed, you can now execute any request in the `local` or `send` directories.